 At any point in time when deficiencies are identified, they should be corrected through the Assistant General Manager - Electric Services.
-BWP has monitored and audited the implementation of its WMP in 2021.
+BWP has monitored and audited the implementation of its WMP in the current annual cycle.
 No deficiencies in the WMP or its implementation were found.

-7.3.2 Monitoring and auditing the effectiveness of inspections findings are examined to identify trends and recurring problems.
+7.3.2 Monitoring and auditing the effectiveness of inspections

+BWP meets or exceeds the inspection cycles in GO 165.
+For the Tier 2 HFTD, BWP performs annual patrols for all overhead equipment.
+Problems that are identified during inspection are prioritized for correction.
+Inspection findings are examined to identify trends and recurring problems.
 These findings will be combined with analysis of performance metrics to develop changes to design, construction or maintenance standards and practices so that the overall performance of the electric system, including safety and reliability, is improved.